This page contains information about how to connect to Council's sewerage and stormwater drainage networks.

 The high number of archaeological sites in the Oakura area combine to form a very special heritage landscape.
 Care must be taken when carrying out any excavation in this area.
 Listed below are some information guides specifically for the Oakura area.

 Ngatiwai Information Pamphlet [510kb]

-Cultural Impact Assessment from local iwi (Ngati Wai) [17kb]
+Cultural Impact Assessment (Ngati Wai) [17kb]

-CFG Heritage Ltd archaeological assessment [100kb]
+CFG Heritage Ltd Archaeological Report [100kb]

-Application for an Archaeological Authority form [125kb]
+Application for an Archaeological Authority Form [125kb]